xrc-technologies/mLRS_xrc_novalink/README.md

 # mLRS #

 The mLRS project offers an open source 2.4 GHz & 915/868 MHz & 433 MHz/70 cm LoRa-based high-performance long-range radio link, which provides bidirectional serial connection combined with full remote control.
 The 'm' in the project name alludes to 'MAVLink', as the project includes features that optimize performance for MAVLink systems.
 It may also allude to 'MSP' for the same reason.
 However, mLRS also provides a transparent serial link, making it broadly useful and not limited to MAVLink or MSP systems alone.
-The 'LR' in the project name alludes to 'long range', which should not be understood in terms of an absolute range, such as 100 km, but - of course - as achieving the best possible range under given conditions.
+The 'LR' in the project name alludes to 'long range', meaning that under ideal conditions, ranges of 100km or more can be expected.
 Physical laws dictate that higher data rates result in shorter range.
 So, mLRS cannot compete purely on range with systems that achieve the range by reducing data rates to a minimum, at the cost of the associated compromises.
 The goal of mLRS is to achieve a high range while maintaining a relatively high data rate.

 Typical specs could be 'plenty' of full-resolution RC channels, with 50 Hz update rate and serial data rates of about 3-5 kBytes/s at 2.4 GHz.